-Often users have to synchronize contents of two folders on two different machines.
+Often users have to synchronize the contents of two folders on two different machines.
 Two-way synchronization helps you achieve this goal.

 Consider a scenario where you have multiple web servers.
 You have one primary server and other two secondary servers.
 If a file changes on the primary server, you want that file to propagate to the secondary servers.
 This way in an event of a failure you can redirect users to one of the secondary servers.

 Starting from version 2.2 of Syncrify, you can enable the Two-way synchronization option.
-Earlier versions of Syncrify could copy file in just one direction: from Syncrify client to Syncrify server.
+Earlier versions of Syncrify could copy file in just one direction: from the Syncrify client to the Syncrify server.
 Version 2.2 can not only backup files from client to server, but can automatically update older files on the client with a newer version on the server if available.